Who is Kev Carmody?

 Carmody’s experiences with the bush life, tradition of oral storytelling from his Aboriginal family and love of language from his Irish heritage provided an invaluable foundation for his career in music.
 Alongside many recognitions for his music, he was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame in 2009.
 Carmody is particularly well-known for co-writing From Little Things Big Things Grow with Paul Kelly in 1991, which shares the story of the fight for land rights by the Gurindji people in the Northern Territory, led by Vincent Lingiari.

 Carmody’s music is founded on vibrant imagery and rich, unflinching stories, as well as learning to listen in new ways.
 He blends politics, history and the natural world in his songs.

 UQ And You.
 Let’s Go.

-Bookings have now opened for 2023 for at Walcott Street.
-Applications open for UQ Res Halls of Residence on October 10th.
-Kev Carmody House is currently at capacity.
+Applications are now open for UQ Res Halls of Residence.
+Kev Carmody House and 48 Walcott Street are currently at capacity for 2023.
 Rooms are limited – we recommend you book your stay, book a viewing or a watch virtual tour as soon as possible.